ColpittsIC/Flutter_App_Alvik_BLE/README.md

 This app connect to your Alvik using BLE.
 Once Connected:
--You can read on screen all the data from IMU and the analog position values of the joystick -You can drive alvik using a joystick and trigger an action using the button
+- You can read on screen all the data from IMU and the analog position values of the joystick
+- You can drive alvik using a joystick and trigger an action using the button

 ## Getting Started